Jonathan Papelbon: 2009

 Papelbon was cited repeatedly for his slow play.
 On September 4, 2009, it was reported that he had been fined $5,000 for failing to deliver his first pitch within the required time in a September 1 appearance.
 Papelbon told the Boston Herald that he had been cited on at least five occasions, and fined more than $10,000 for these violations.
 Papelbon jokingly added, "I think they're going to call my parole officer and put me away."

-In Game 3 of the 2009 ALDS, with Boston down two games to none, Papelbon blew the save and Boston was swept.
+In Game 3 of the 2009 ALDS, with Boston down two games to none, Papelbon failed to make the save and Boston was swept.
 He allowed four hits and three runs; all of the runs scored with two outs.
 His difficulties continued into the next season.

 2010

-In 2010, he blew eight saves (including one against the Yankees on May 17, 2010, where he allowed four earned runs and a walk-off home run for the first time in his career), leaving open the possibility that he might be traded.
+In 2010, Papelbon failed in eight save attempts (including one against the Yankees on May 17, 2010, where he allowed four earned runs and a walk-off home run for the first time in his career), leaving open the possibility that he might be traded.
 The Red Sox kept Papelbon as their closer and his productivity improved over the 2011 season.

 2011

 On June 7, 2011, Papelbon recorded his 200th career save against the New York Yankees, and achieved the mark in the fewest appearances (359), beating Mariano Rivera's mark in 382 appearances.
 For the 2011 season, Papelbon recorded 31 saves in 34 opportunities.
-He blew just three saves all season long, but two occurred during the final month of the season, including the final game of the 2011 regular season; the Red Sox and Rays tied in the standings for the AL Wild Card, and Papelbon blew a 3–2 lead against the Baltimore Orioles and allowed them a walk-off 4–3 win.
-Just moments later, the Rays won their game against the Yankees with a walk-off home run by Evan Longoria to clinch the Wild Card, capping off a nine-game comeback in the standings against Boston and officially eliminating them from the playoffs.
+He blew just three saves all season long, but two occurred during the final month of the season, including the final game of the 2011 regular season; the Red Sox and Rays tied in the standings for the AL Wild Card, and Papelbon blew a 3–2 lead against the Baltimore Orioles in the ninth inning when he struck out the first two batters, but then gave up three consecutive hits, leading to a walk-off 4–3 loss.
+Just moments later, the Rays won their game against the Yankees with a walk-off home run by Evan Longoria to clinch the Wild Card, which capped off both an improbable late comeback from a 7–0 deficit in the eighth inning and a nine-game comeback in the standings against Boston and officially eliminating them from the playoffs.
 Following the 2011 World Series, Papelbon became a free agent.